BrunoBonacci/mulog/doc/custom-publishers.md

 to the `:level` key in your configuration and apply the filter to the events you get from the buffer.
-You can use the `com.brunobonacci.mulog.levels/->filter` helper to build a transformation function based on a log level and compose it with other transformations.
+You can use the `com.brunobonacci.mulog.levels/->filter` helper to build a transducer based on a log level and compose it with other transformations.

 For example, in our previous example: